PM: No bias in food shutdown

 “The conversation about who could sell food has become a matter of ‘ethnic exploitation’ by some people who have no intention of helping us with this problem, but to create as much manima as they could.”

-Saying regulations never spoke of any particular menu, he said the Chief Medical Officer (CMO) said street food can pose a health risk and the Government is saying because of the risk of community spread of the virus at this point, certain closures should take place.
+Saying regulations never spoke of any particular menu, he said the Chief Medical Officer (CMO) had said street food can pose a health risk, and the Government is saying because of the risk of community spread of the virus at this point, certain closures should take place.

 “Nobody spoke about the menu of any particular ethnic group.